 Past winners of these awards have included F1 world champion Lewis Hamlton, Olympic gold medal heptathlete Jessica Ennis, Wimbledon champion and Olympic gold medallist Andy Murray, cycling giant Chris Hoy, swimming great Rebecca Adlington, 20-time champion jump jockey AP McCoy, Tour de France winner Bradley Wiggins and record-breaking runner Paula Radcliffe.

-In December 2016 our Sportsman of the Year was Andy Murray, Sportswoman Laura Kenny and the victorious women’s GB hockey team from Rio were our Team of the Year.
+In December 2017 our Sportsman of the Year was Chris Froome, Sportswoman Hannah Cockroft and the women’s cricket World Cup winners were our Team of the Year.